ExtremeElectronics/AttaHell/README.md

 As this is pure square wave its louder than the modulated signals above.
 Ideal for testing hetrodyne receivers.

-# NOT TO BE USED FOR ATTRACTING BATS #
-It's illegal to simulate bat calls for attracting bats.

 ## hardware ##